Starting around 2015, device manufacturers started to put barometers in phones, tablets, smart watches, and wearable fitness devices.

 What does a phone barometer do?

-You may be asking, “why does my phone have a barometer?”
+You may be asking, “why were barometers added to phones in the first place?”
 The answer is simple: vertical location.
 Whenever you (and your device) experience a change in elevation, the barometer measures the resulting pressure difference.
 That pressure difference augments the GPS data about your horizontal (x/y) location to produce a more accurate picture of where you are at any given time.

 There are other potential use cases for phone barometers, including crowd-sourced weather forecasts and regular old barometer apps, but the primary reason for including this new feature was to improve the quality of geolocation data.